vxnode/NODE-RAT/README.md

 This tool is provided "as is" for educational and authorized testing purposes only.
 Use at your own risk and always obtain proper permission before accessing any system.

+It currently comes with 18 built-in commands, i know its not much but its just the start.

 Install all moudles and packages in the moudle.txt with this command pip install -r moudle.txt